 Can I refer my child myself

-Referrals should be made to SENDunderfives@westsussex.gov.uk.
+Referrals should be made to; SENDunderfives@westsussex.gov.uk.

-Is this the same as an EHC Needs Assessment?
+Is this the same as an EHC needs assessment?

 No, they are very different.
 However, one of the stages may be to review and gather evidence to inform next steps which may include a decision to move to formal assessment (EHC Needs Assessment)

-Ideally if it is working well, the SEND Under 5s’ process will identify any children, in a timely way, who may need more support at school than would be reasonably expected to be given through their normal resources.
+Ideally if it is working well, the SEND Under 5s’ process will identify any children, in a timely way, who may need more support at school than would be reasonably expected to be given through the normal resources.
 Schools are expected to provide high standards of teaching and support including those with SEN. If a child is likely to need a higher level of support when they start school, then we would expect the SEND Under 5s process to have identified them in time, so that the process can be completed ready for their starting school.